desmond-tuiyot/ContentAggregator/README.md

 * Add functionality to allow user to log in and therefore maintain a history of viewed pages, or liked content, etc

+#### Look into this
+* The bootstrap version has something to do with the reoccuring error of the body overlapping with the body.
+I'll look into it later